capillariesio/capillaries/doc/glossary.md

 ## Logger

 Capillaries uses [zap by Uber](https://github.com/uber-go/zap) for logging.
-Logger settings can be changed in env_config.json.
+Logger settings can be changed in [environment config](./binconfig.md#toolbelt-daemon-and-webapi-configuration) JSON file.
 For log analysis, use free or commercial tools of your choice.

 ## rowid